-Assembly of the cell involves placing the cell body o-rings into the groves on the end plates.
-Then slotting the body (cylinder) into those groves and drawing the assembly tight with the four threaded rods.
+1. Place the cell body O-rings into the grooves on the end plates.

+- 2. Slide the body (cylinder) into those grooves. - 3.
+Draw the assembly tight with the four threaded rods.
 Make sure that the plastic "hats" are properly seated so that the metal rods nor nuts are in contact with the metal of the end bracket.

-Finger tightening is generally sufficient to prevent leaks.
-Once the cell is drawn together final tightening should be done on diagonal pairs to produce a good seal against the orings.
+Finger-tightening is generally sufficient to prevent leaks.
+After the cell is drawn together, perform final tightening on diagonal pairs to produce a good seal against the orings.

-CAUTION: The cell requires modest, even clamping force.
+Caution: The cell requires modest, even clamping force.
 Do not tighten beyond what is necessary to prevent leaks.
 Overtightening can result in damage to the cell.